indigo-dc/synergy-doc/doc/developer.md

 Read the file `packaging/README.md` for instructions, the easiest method for packaging is using Docker.

 #### Synchronize to Indigo GitHub repository
-Try to synchronize the commits after each release.
+Try to synchronize the commits after each release:
+- on your local repo, create a new branch that contains the release commit: `git checkout -b release-x.y.z`
+- send this to GitHub (you need to have setup the GitHub remote first): `git push github release-x.y.z`
+- on GitHub, create a new pull request with the new branch `release-x.y.z`
+- wait for the automatic tests to run and pass, then merge the PR into master.

 After that, you can manually add the debian and RPM packages to the github release page.

 ### Making a new release for *synergy-scheduler-manager*